Tornadoes of 2024: May 6–10 (United States)

-Low-end EF4 damage to a two-story home in Barnsdall, Oklahoma.
+A large EF4 tornado approaching Barnsdall, Oklahoma on May 6.

 Another large and deadly tornado outbreak occurred across the Great Plains, Mississippi Valley, and the Ohio Valley from May 6–10.
 On May 6, a tornado-driven high risk was issued by the Storm Prediction Center across central, north central, and, later, northeastern Oklahoma and south central Kansas, highlighting a 30 percent significant tornado probability over the High Risk area.
 However, throughout the day, only weak tornadoes occurred across the Plains.
 A separate system also spawned severe thunderstorms in Tennessee, including one that produced an EF1 tornado that moved through Smithville.
 Later that night, a powerful supercell spawned a violent EF4 tornado southeast of Hominy, Oklahoma.
 The tornado moved northeastward and struck the community of Barnsdall, prompting the issuance of a tornado emergency.
 Two people were killed within the town, and many homes and other structures were heavily damaged or destroyed, including some that were leveled.
 The tornado continued northeast and moved into Bartlesville, Oklahoma, causing additional severe damage before dissipating northeast of the town.
 Through the overnight hours into May 7, a squall line produced widespread damaging winds and isolated weak tornadoes across all of Missouri.
 On May 7, a tornado-driven Enhanced risk was issued across the Ohio Valley by the Storm Prediction Center.
 That afternoon, a strong, high-end EF2 tornado caused severe damage in Portage, Michigan.
 Later, a large EF2 tornado along with a satellite EF1 tornado prompted the issuance of a tornado emergency for Union City and Sherwood, the first tornado emergency ever issued in the state of Michigan.
 Other tornadoes were reported across Michigan along with Ohio, West Virginia, Indiana, Arkansas, and Pennsylvania through the overnight hours into May 8.

 EF3 damage to a house near Columbia, Tennessee.